jasonmccreary/blog-posts/2014-03-18-rockstar-developer-gap.md

 ---
 layout: post
 title: "A rockstar developer can't save you"
+heading: "A rockstar developer can't save you"
 date: 2014-03-18 21:53
 comments: true
 categories:
 - Main Thread
-excerpt: A rockstar developer can't save you.
+excerpt: "A rockstar developer can't save you.
 Why?
-Because the developer gap.
+Because the developer gap."
-description: A rockstar developer can't save you.
+subheading: "A rockstar developer can't save you.
 Why?
+Because the developer gap."
+description: "A rockstar developer can't save you.
+Why?
+Because the developer gap."
-Because the developer gap.
+subheading: "A rockstar developer can't save you.
+Why?
+Because the developer gap."
 ---
 Everyone wants to hire a *rockstar developer*.
 A developer who will squash the bugs in your code, finish late projects instantly, and whip your dev team into shape.
 The silver bullet.